Quick Course "WHAT'S BUGGING YOU?"

 2. Identify rooms with highest levels of activity based on both visual and interview of residents

 3. Give an estimate of how many visits as well as total time for service.
-Actual time may vary based on the overall cooperation of resident.
+Actual time may vary based on the overall cooperation of the resident.

 Pre Service Preparation by Resident